Skip to main content

 As well as Rebus all the police characters appear to be struggling between right and wrong whether it be Ellen Whylie (whose sister Denise ends up being responsible for one crime of passion), Eric Bains who is duped into being Cafferty’s mole, Siobhan, who falls under Cafferty’s spell, or Corbyn the Chief Constable who is hob knobbing with the great and the good some of whom have blood on their hands?

-The newspaper reporter Marie Henderson is and she provides Rebus with useful information to progress the case.
+The newspaper reporter Marie Henderson is back involved and she provides Rebus with useful information to progress the case.

 Gets boring describing the action from the summit and the counter protest.
 Perhaps Rankin just wanted to prove he was there.
 And, after describing Siobhan’s difficult journey to Gleneagles, Rebus just magically “turns up” to rescue her (and cause George Bush to fall off his mountain bike) 😉.)